bluesky-social/social-app/README.md

 ### Cryptography

 For native builds, we must provide a polyfill of `webcrypto`.
-We use [react-native-securerandom](https://github.com/robhogan/react-native-securerandom) for the CRNG and [msrcrypto](https://github.com/kevlened/msrCrypto) for the cryptography.
+We use a custom native module AppSecureRandom (based on [react-native-securerandom](https://github.com/robhogan/react-native-securerandom)) for the CRNG and [msrcrypto](https://github.com/kevlened/msrCrypto) for the cryptography.

 **NOTE** Keys are not currently stored securely.